lgrigoryeva/Assignment-1-2021/README.md

 ## Data 📦

-- [mtcars dataset]: The data was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973–74 models).
-See description of variables at: https://stat.ethz.ch/R-manual/R-patched/library/datasets/html/mtcars.html
+- [Concrete Slump Test Data Set]: Concrete is a highly complex material.
+The slump flow of concrete is not only determined by the water content, but that is also influenced by other concrete ingredients.
+The data was provided by the Department of Information Management, Chung-Hua University (Republic of China), and comprises 103 data observations (concrete slug).
+See description of variables at: https://archive.ics.uci.edu/ml/datasets/Concrete+Slump+Test
-Taken from: Henderson and Velleman (1981), Building multiple regression models interactively. **Biometrics**, 37, 391–411.
+Taken from: Yeh, I-Cheng, "Modeling slump flow of concrete using second-order regressions and artificial neural networks", 2007. **Cement and Concrete Composites**, 29, 474-480.
-The dataset is already provided in `mtcars.csv`.
+The dataset is already provided in `slump_test.csv`.

 ## Tasks 📝